 In a large Dutch oven or a nonstick pot, sauté onions in oil until softened, about 10 minutes.
-Stir in garlic, carrots, beef and lamb meat and sauté until meat is lightly browned on all sides.
+Stir in garlic, carrots, beef, and lamb meat and sauté until meat is lightly browned on all sides.

 Don't wash fresh okra until just before you cook it; moisture will cause the pods to become slimy.
 Store untrimmed, uncut okra in a paper or plastic bag in the refrigerator for no longer than three or four days.

-If the pods are very fuzzy, rub them in a kitchen towel or with a vegetable brush to remove some of the "fur."
+If the pods are very fuzzy, rub them in a damp kitchen towel or with a vegetable brush to remove some of the "fur."

 If you're using frozen pods, don't thaw it before adding it to the stew.
 It will cook in about 10 minutes, so make sure your meat is tender.